Selmer group associated to the Chow group of certain codimension two cycles: Proof of the theorems

-Here $A[n]$ denote the group of $n$-torsions of $A$, for an abelian group $A$.
-Then considering the above groups as $G$-modules we have a homomorphism at the level of Galois cohomology groups given by:
+Here $A[n]$ for an abelian group $A$, denotes the group of $n$-torsions of $A$.
+Then considering the above groups as $G$-modules we have a homomorphism at the level of Galois cohomology given by: